abdoulayesow/edu-school-system-repository/docs/enrollment/README.md

 # Student Enrollment System

-The Student Enrollment System is a comprehensive 6-step wizard for enrolling students at GSPN (Groupe Scolaire Prive de Nongo) in Guinea.
+The Student Enrollment System is a comprehensive 6-step wizard for enrolling students at GSPN (Groupe Scolaire Privé N'Diolou) in Guinea.

 ## Table of Contents